shinnosukeono/shinnosukeono.github.io/content/post/shanbally/index.md

 To facilitate this a hunting lodge (Mountain Lodge) was erected there in the 1920’s, and has for many years now been a youth hostel, having been acquired by [An Óige](https://anoige.ie/) for hikers.
 There was also a two-storey summerhouse down by the lake which was known as the tea-rooms.

-Shanbally Castle with its 20 stately bedrooms, extensive drawing rooms, dining room, library, marble fireplaces and mahogany staircase was long and irregular in layout, made of a silver-grey ashlar.
+Shanbally Castle with its 20 stately bedrooms, extensive drawing rooms, dining room, library, marble fireplaces and mahogany staircase was long and irregular in layout, made of a silver-grey ashlar and built in a *Gothic Revival* style.
 It had numerous machicolations, towers and battlements.
+The magnificent building can be seen in the following photos taken circa 1865.

 {{< gallery album="shanbally" resize_options="x150">}}